Psychological Testing and Assessment

 How is this patient functioning as a result of possible brain abnormality?
 What is the extent of the deficit or disability?

-Is there possible cognitive deterioration in areas such as memory, sequencing, abstract reasoning, spatial organization, and executive abilities?
+Is cognitive deterioration possible in memory, sequencing, abstract reasoning, spatial organization, and executive abilities?

 What is the emotional status of a neurologically impaired patient?